What Are Non-QM Loans Versus Qualified Mortgages

 - No tax returns required

-- If business bank statements are used, then 50% of the deposits is used over 24 months and divided by 24 to get monthly gross income
+- If business bank statements are used, then 50% of the deposits are used over 24 months and divided by 24 to get monthly gross income

 - No overdrafts